-My Bachelor's Degree (top 10% of my class) in philosophy means that I'm always willing to always answer the question "why?".
+My Bachelor's Degree (for which I graduated in the top 10% of my class) in philosophy means that I'm always willing to answer the question "why?".
 In fact, I was so good at answering "why" questions that the University of Kansas' philosophy department awarded me their Warner Morse Prize for History of Philosophy with a cash prize (I was simply shocked that philosophers had money to spare).
 In college, I was a supplemental instructor for a political stats class (I have another degree in Political Science) that focused on group activities for learning.
-Additionally, I am a 1st Lieutenant in the U.S. Army Reserves and I serve as an Engineering Officer.
+Additionally, I am a 1st Lieutenant in the U.S. Army Reserves and I serve as a Civil Affairs Officer, though in the past I have also been an Engineering Officer.
 During my Engineering training, I served as my class's Academic Officer responsible for helping my struggling peers with their coursework (a role I took on despite not having a degree in Engineering).
-I have tutored for over 500 hours with 32 students (primarily for the SAT), and believe that knowledge is always worth pursuing.
+I have tutored for over 500 hours with 20 students (primarily for the SAT), and believe that knowledge is always worth pursuing.
 I have tutored math (up to calculus 1, including statistics, geometry, and algebra), grammar, critical reading, writing, and Spanish.

 When I first began tutoring students, I'll admit I had mixed feelings about it.
 However, this changed once I had a student look up at me from a reading passage and say "this could all be nonsense and I would have no way of knowing."
 At that moment I realized he was critically thinking and the impact I was having.
 I enjoy teaching students how to think rather than what to think, as that is a skill that lasts a lifetime.
 Although the thing I enjoy most is sparking a student's curiosity and seeing where it takes them.
 Answers to questions are rarely conclusive, and I love to motivate students to pursue these questions to their heart's content.